-The amount is set by the Government and is currently £325,000, which is frozen until 2021.
-In addition, since 6 April 2017, if you leave your home to direct lineal descendants, the value of your estate before tax is paid will increase with the addition of the Residence Nil-Rate Band (RNRB).
-For the 2020/21 tax year, the Residence Nil-Rate Band is £175,000.
+The amount is set by the government and is currently £325,000, which is frozen until 2026.
+In addition, since 6 April 2017, if you leave your home to direct lineal descendants, the value of your estate before tax is paid will increase with the addition of the 'residence nil-rate band' (RNRB).
+For the 2022/23 tax year, the RNRB is £175,000.

-One thing that's important to remember when developing an estate plan is that the process isn't just about passing on your assets when you die.
+One thing that's important to remember when developing an estate preservation plan is that the process isn't just about passing on your assets when you die.
 It's also about analysing your finances now and potentially making the most of your assets while you are still alive.
 By gifting assets to younger generations while you're still around, you could enjoy seeing the assets put to good use, while simultaneously reducing your Inheritance Tax bill.